iann0036/aws-account-controller/README.md

 The following is required before proceeding:

-* An AWS master account that has Organizations enabled
+* An AWS master account that has Organizations and SSO enabled
 * A credit card which will be used to apply payment information to terminated accounts
 * A [2Captcha](https://2captcha.com/) account that is sufficiently topped-up with credit ($10 would be more than enough)
 * A preferred master e-mail address to receive account correspondence to